sonic-net/SONiC/doc/aaa/radius_authentication.md

 user creation, the RADIUS NSS only creates *unconfirmed* users when it detects a pattern in the cmdline of the process requesting access.

-Note: <user> is not an actual RE token, but it is shown only for illustration of what match criteria is being used by default.
+Note: *user* is not an actual RE token, but it is shown only for illustration of what match criteria is being used by default.

+The default match criteria should satisfy SSH getpwnam_r() requests to RADIUS NSS.
+In the future, if other applications make similar request sequences, this setting can be adjusted.

 ### Mapping Users